sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tcl-snack</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Sound toolkit
+Short desc    : Sound toolkit
 URL          : http://www.speech.kth.se/snack/
-Лицензия     : GPLv2+ and TCL and BSD
+License      : GPLv2+ and TCL and BSD
-Описание     : The Snack Sound Toolkit is designed to be used with a scripting language such
+Descript     : The Snack Sound Toolkit is designed to be used with a scripting language such
              : as Tcl/Tk or Python.
 Using Snack you can create powerful multi-platform audio
              : applications with just a few lines of code.
 Snack has commands for basic sound
              : handling, such as playback, recording, file and socket I/O. Snack also provides